andr3wV/VibeScript/README.md

 - Unused components (why did you define it if you're not using it?)
 - Missing pages (you need at least one page to vibe)
 - Unused data sources (clean up your mess)

-Think of it as a vibe check for your code.

 <a id="license"></a>
 ## 📝 License